 So you can Google me or look me up on LinkedIn, Elliott Holland.
 You can also visit my website, guardianduediligence.com.
 For Agent of Wealth listeners, I’m offering a complimentary review of your letter of intent and your company valuation.
 Go to offerfromelliott.com to get your letter of intent and valuation reviewed for free!

 That’s great!
 We’ll link to all of that in the show notes.
 Thanks again, Elliott.
-And thank you everyone for tuning in today.
+And thank you to everyone who tuned into today’s episode.
 Don’t forget to follow The Agent of Wealth on the platform you listen from and leave us a review of the show.
 We are currently accepting new clients, if you’d like to schedule a 1-on-1 consultation with our advisors, please do so below.